All Episodes

 Don't steal this election.

-In other words, what this guy is saying is that the Republicans threw the election in 06, didn't steal it, let the Democrats win, because Bush and Rove knew that the Democrats would cave on pulling troops out of Iraq.
+In other words, what this guy is saying is that the Republicans threw the election in 06, didn't steal it, let the Democrats win, because Bush and Rove knew that the Democrats would cave on pulling troops out of a rock and to make the Democrats look bad.

-He says, Don't believe me.
+He says, don't believe me?

 These are serious people.

-Don't believe me.
+Don't believe me?

-Nancy and Harry have played directly into Bush Rove's hands.
+Nancy and Harry have played directly into Bush Rove's hands or they've been complicit in the whole thing all along.

-Either way, by failing to take any action to rein in the out-of-control dictator Bush, we really, really do own this war, just as Bush Company planned.
+Either way, by failing to take any action to rein in the out-of-control dictator Bush, we really, really do own this war, just as Bush company planned.

-And they and then there are a lot of support posts telling this guy how brilliant he is for coming up with this novel and unique theory to explain why the Republicans threw the elections.
+And then there are a lot of support posts telling this guy how brilliant he is for coming up with this novel and unique theory to explain why the Republicans threw the elections.

 Oh, you got to love these people.